 (with or without a handle)

-- Steels come in varying levels of hardness, all of which are ‘harder’ than ceramic.
+Steels come in varying levels of hardness, all of which are ‘harder’ than ceramic.
 This makes them ideal for re-aligning a rolled or dented edge.
 Unlike ceramic, a steel rod has no risk of breaking if dropped.
+We can say the same for a diamond rod and whetstones as well.

-- Ceramic is available in various levels of grit, each lending to the task at hand.
+Ceramic is available in various levels of grit, each lending to the job at hand.
 Courser grits are designed to cause increased friction for those blades needing more ‘oomph’ between uses, while fine grits are ideal for delicate blades and fine-tuning.
 Overall, many chefs prefer ceramic for enhanced precision.

 Suitable Knives for the Rods